gvwilson/sensibleadventures/wrestler/wrestler.md

 they now?
 One guess who let them know we were coming!"
 He spat and kicked the corpse.

 "Walker!"
-Argusson shouted, then waited.
+Argasdottir shouted, then waited.
 "Walker, are you there?"

 Silence.

 Luft laughed hysterically.
 "Did I tell you!
 Led us right into a trap, your bloody little flat-faced friend.
-Tir's plums, shut up, Vald!" the small man shouted as Argusson filled his lungs to call again.
+Tir's plums, shut up, Vald!" the small man shouted as Argasdottir filled his lungs to call again.
 "He's gone, isn't he?
 And good riddance, I say."

-Argusson slumped a little and sighed, staring at the dead man as the falling snow made a shroud.
+Argasdottir slumped a little and sighed, staring at the dead man as the falling snow made a shroud.
 "We need Walker, Luftie."
 His voice was almost pleading.

 "Why?"
 Berendsson demanded.
 "What in hell can he do that I can't?"

-Argusson looked up.
+Argasdottir looked up.
 "Nothing," he finally said.
 "Come on, we're almost there."
 The younger man wiped his blade on the corpse, but did not sheath it.
 The two men started walking.
 Around them my storm thickened.